MaxAlgavaBernabe/TaskBoard/README.md

 ### Prerequisites 📋

-You will need to have Python and pip installed on your machine.
+You will need to have MYSQL, Python and pip installed on your machine.
 You can download Python [here](https://www.python.org/downloads/) and pip will be installed with Python.

+### Database Connection and Setup 📦
+Database Installation:

+Before running the application, make sure you have MySQL installed on your machine.
+Import the database schema by running the following command in the TaskBoard/api-env directory:

+    mysql -u your_username -p your_password your_database_name < task_db.sql

+Replace your_username, your_password, and your_database_name with your MySQL credentials.

+Update Database Connection Information:

+Open the TaskBoard/api-env/main.py file.
+Locate the line that defines the DATABASE_URL variable (usually around line 32).
+Update the connection URL with your MySQL credentials and database name:

+    DATABASE_URL = "mysql+pymysql://your_username:your_password@localhost:3306/your_database_name"

+Replace your_username, your_password, and your_database_name with your MySQL credentials.

 ### Installation of the site, api and its dependencies🔧
 1. Clone the repository to your local machine: git clone https://github.com/MaxAlgavaBernabe/TaskBoard.git

 2. Navigate to the project directory: cd api-env

 3. Create a virtual Python environment: python -m venv venv

 4. Activate the virtual environment: